solid/solid/proposals/data-discovery.md

 ```

 Changing the status of a registration (from a Listed index to an Unlisted or
-vise versa) involves *removing* that registration (typically via a SPARQL-based
+vice versa) involves *removing* that registration (typically via a SPARQL-based
 HTTP PATCH) from the one and *adding* it (also via a PATCH) to the other.

 ### Listed Type Index